swaptacular/swpt_accounts/protocol.rst

 status_flags : int32
    Account status bit-flags.
 Different server implementations may use these flags for different purposes.
-The lowest bit (bit ``0``) is reserved, and has the meaning "inactive account", indicating that the account can not participate in incoming or outgoing transfers.
+The lowest 16 bits are reserved.
+Bit ``0`` has the meaning "inactive account", indicating that the account can not participate in incoming or outgoing transfers.

 account_identity : string
    A string which (along with ``debtor_id``) globally identifies the